 Today we’ll focus exclusively on player selection for the youth National Teams – “the Top”.

 We have had numerous one on one conversations with national team scouts for a couple of years.
-They do know more than your typical club or collegiate coach!
-However, their understanding of the game and player quality, although better than most, is not even remotely impressive.
-These can’t be the best eyes the country has!
+And they do know more than your typical club or collegiate coach.

 The Basic Process